View Virginia Joiner's Obituary on https://thebrunswicknews.com/ and share memories

 Virginia Joiner

-Virginia Lee Joiner, 66, of Brunswick, died Thursday at Hospice of the Golden Isles.
+Virginia is preceded in death by her daughter, Jennifer; her parents; and her sister, Rosiland.

-The family will receive friends from 6-8 p.m. today at Brunswick Memorial Park Funeral Home.
+She is survived by her husband, Larry; children, Allison, Josh (Kristy) and Jason (Amanda); her sister, Susan Spell (Bill); her brother, David; her grandchildren, Andrew, Matthew, Bryson, Natalie, Maya and JJ; numerous nieces and nephews; countless cousins; and many friends.

 The funeral service will be held at 11 a.m.
-Saturday in the chapel of Brunswick Memorial Park Funeral Home, with the Rev. Darrell Joiner officiating.
+Saturday, Feb.
+8, 2020, in the chapel of Brunswick Memorial Park Funeral Home.

 Brunswick Memorial Park Funeral Home is in charge of the arrangements.